ryankeleti/dotfiles-prev/README.md

-  @ryankeleti 's (my) personal dotfiles
+  @ryankeleti personal dotfiles

-  Contains scripts & configs
+  contains scripts & configs

-  Some content may not be original
+  some content may not be original